cdelorme/smf_jquery_chatbox/ar-scripts/readme.txt

 [b]Instructions[/b]:

-If the installation fails to modify your theme, adding the chatbox can be done manually by adding jQuery, the ChatBox JavaScript file, and then copying these lines to the location you want the chatbox to be added:
+If the installation fails to modify your index.template.php file, you can manually add the chatbox to the location of your choosing by copying this block of code:

 	<!--Begin SMF-ChatBox-->
 	<div class="chat">